soniyagaikwad/movie-trends-data-vis/README.md

 To deploy _Montage: Exploring Movie Trends Over Time_, right-click the `montage.html` file in the `ui` folder, and click on `Open with Live Server`.
 The website should automatically deploy in your browser.

+## Project Screencast

+To find a demo of _Montage: Exploring Movie Trends Over Time_, you can watch the [video on YouTube](https://youtu.be/58AbuQt9inQ), or find the `montage-screencast.mp4` file in the `screencast` folder.

 ## Datasets

 In the `data` folder, we have a `movies.csv` file, which is a dataset from [Kaggle by Yashwanth Sharaff called “Movies Performance and Feature Statistics: Analyzing Box Office Performance, Rating and Audience Reactions”](https://www.kaggle.com/datasets/thedevastator/movies-performance-and-feature-statistics).